Best Things to Do in BRUSSELS, the Capital of Europe

 Belgium

-Belgium is a really special country.
+Belgium is a really outstanding country.
 Although it only has a size of 30.528 km, they manage to squeeze almost 11,5 million Belgians in.
-This makes it Europe’s third densely populated country – after Malta and the Netherlands.
+This makes it Europe’s third most densely populated country – after Malta and the Netherlands.

 In addition, these crunched Belgians have to communicate in three different languages.
 In Dutch in the northern part of the country called Flandern, in French in the southern Wallonia region.
 And finally, there is a small German part at the German border.